I Think of You, Fondly

 knowing this life of ours

-has never been anything
+was never anything more

-more than a long good-bye.
+than a long good-bye.